Riyanshi26/retainIQ_FrontendEngineer_Assignment/README.md

-This is a submission for RetainIQ assignment that has been deployed on GitHub.
+This is the submission for RetainIQ assignment that has been deployed on GitHub.
 Follow the steps below to run this project on your local machine.

 ## Prerequisites